 ABSTRACT

-In the United States, representation can be unreflective of public opinion, and legislators unresponsive to their constituents.
-Electoral institutions fail to address these problems, or worse, can be manipulated to intensify these problems.
-The resulting distortions lead to polarized institutions and privilege a faction of voters at the expense of the majority.
-Here we organize causes and possible repairs for these distortions into a complex systems framework.
-In engineering and biology, models of systems include interaction mechanisms with distinct dynamical properties.
-Interaction mechanisms that may affect representation include nonlinearities and amplification (voting rules), positive feedback mechanisms (gerrymandering), and integration over time (lifetime judicial appointments).
-Reforms to the electoral process such as ranked-choice voting, open primaries, and redistricting reformhave the potential to remediate these problems and reduce polarization.
-An understanding of how these complex mechanisms interact can help not only scholars, but aid reformers in designing effective and lasting outcomes.
+In the United States, distortions in representation can privilege a faction of voters at the expense of the majority and facilitates polarization which makes it impossible for moderate voters to have moderate options available to them.
+Distortions can occur at multiple levels, from limits on who can vote, to making it harder to vote so that electorates are unreflective of public opinion, to how votes are translated into outcomes.
+The latter includes both choice of voting rule and procedures for districting that enhance the potential for gerrymandering that can generate partisan or racial bias or create seats whose legislators need respond to only the dominant group in their constituency.
+Money in politics can also cause distortions.
+Here, after a general overview of the literatures on polarization and electoral distortion, we focus on a select set of reforms to electoral institutions: ranked-choice voting, open primaries, and changes in the way in which redistricting is conducted.
+Taking a complex systems approach familiar in engineering and biology, we recognize the existence of feedback loops with distinct dynamical properties of long-term interaction that link polarization and partisan sorting at the legislative level and at the candidate level and at the activist level and at the mass level, and we acknowledge the importance of intervening factors such as the degree of political competition at different levels of government.
+We also emphasize that institutional reforms are not a panacea; they rarely have the massive effects anticipated by reformers and they also may have unintended negative consequences, but they do have the potential to create a new reform dimension that might allow for cooperation across party lines.

 Significance Statement

 We suggest that a complex systems-based theory provides a natural vocabulary for evaluating the effectiveness of electoral reform in the United States.
 The mechanisms we describe interact in a complex manner to drive representational outcomes.
 Positive feedback steps take on outsized importance.
-When the median voter is not the pivotal voter, within-party processes work to elect more extreme politicians.
-Modern reforms are aimed at disrupting these polarized trends.
+When the median voter is not the pivotal voter, within-party processes work to elect more extreme politicians, and to effect which voters get their preferences realized in public policy outputs.
+Current reforms are aimed at disrupting distorting and polarizing processes.

 THE SCIENCE AND ENGINEERING OF REPRESENTATIVE DEMOCRACY

 The complex nature of U.S. institutions offers multiple pathways for distortion of representation, a situation where the preferences of the majority are bypassed.
 Current ideas for reform include changes in suffrage (e.g., an end to ex-felon disenfranchisement), eased access to voting (e.g., permanent registration, mail ballots, making election day a national holiday), changes in how judicial selection is done, changes in campaign financing, and changes to electoral rules (e.g., the use of ranked-choice voting for general elections, changes in the rules for party primaries, and redistricting reform), to name just some of the most prominent.
 Here we focus on a few electoral reforms that might have substantial leverage, the last three of those listed above.
 However, the perspective based on complex systems that we offer emphasizes that any given reform is institutionally embedded in a complex dynamical system of feedback loops.
 Thus, no matter how well-intended such reforms may be, their consequences are not always easy to predict.